University of Hertfordshire: QAA and OIA

-are dissatisfied with the outcome of internal complaints procedure's, compared to universities of a similar size.

-The university has also never been named in an OIA annual report for a shortfall in practice, or a failure to comply with a recommendation set by the Adjudicator.

 Research

 The university has three research institutes: Health and Human Sciences Research Institute; Science and Technology Research Institute; Social Sciences, Arts and Humanities Research Institute.
-Also an expanding research profile with key strengths in areas of nursing, psychology, history, philosophy, physics and computer science.
+It also has an expanding research profile in nursing, psychology, history, philosophy, physics and computer science.

 HR Excellence in Research

 In recognition of development activities related to research careers and the position of researchers at the university, the European Commission awarded University of Hertfordshire the right to use the HR Excellence in Research logo in spring 2010.

 Research Excellence Framework

-Over 55 per cent of the university's research was rated 'world leading' and 'internationally excellent' in the UK Government's 2014 Research Excellence Framework (REF) announced 18 December 2014.
-Fifty-seven per cent of the university's research submissions achieved a 4 or 3-star rating.
-This was an increase of 11% when compared to the results of the assessment in 2008.
-In 2014, it claimed the top impact for History for the results of REF, indicating that all of its submission in History is deemed 'outstanding'.
+In the Research Excellence Framework (REF) 2021 assessment, over 78% of the university's research was rated 'world leading' and 'internationally excellent'.